Commercial Umbrella Insurance

 What does it cover?

-Commercial umbrella insurance doesn’t create new types of coverage — instead, it expands the limits on your existing ones.
+Commercial umbrella insurance doesn’t create new types of coverage — instead, it increases the liability limits on your existing policies.

 It can provide additional protection for: